diegosaouda/vinibaggio.github.com/_posts/geral/2012-08-25-call4paperz-goes-opensource.markdown

 successful personal projects I've ever made, and I am really proud of it.

 Unfortunately, I haven't been fair to it.
-It has a lot of potential, but I've only being done some simple maintenance in this period, and I am sorry, I have not been fair to call4paperz users.
+It has a lot of potential, but I've only been doing some simple maintenance in this period, and I am sorry, I have not been fair to call4paperz users.
 I was working on a complete rewrite (remember, it is a RailsRumble project) and redesign, but I lost the will of doing that.
 I've moved to San Francisco and a lot of new projects are queueing